 Gravitational Physics Group

-The Group's search for gravitational waves is focused on transients such as supernovae and binary neutron stars and black holes, and stochastic gravitational waves.
-As a part of this research we have developed novel algorithms and software which have now become standard search tools.
-We also perform large-scale computer simulations of black-hole collisions, in order to produce theoretical models of the waves, which will help us to detect them.
-Cardiff is a data archival centre for GEO600 and hosts also the strain data from LIGO.
-The data is analyzed using in-house large computer clusters.
+The Group's search for gravitational waves is focused on transients such as binary neutron stars and black holes, supernovae and gamma-ray bursts.
+As a part of this research we have developed novel algorithms and software, which have now become standard search tools.
+We also perform large-scale computer simulations of black-hole collisions, in order to produce theoretical models of the waves, which helps to detect them.

 For a list of our current PhD projects, please click here.